 At Radical Candor, we call these Career Conversations.
 Career Conversations will guide you through career planning with your direct reports so you can learn what is important to them, understand where they want to go and work collaboratively with them to build the best possible plan of action to benefit each individual person as well as the team as a whole.

 Career Conversations are something created by Kim’s former Google colleague and Candor, Inc. co-founder Russ Laraway.
-(Russ has a book coming out next summer called When They Win, You Win: Being a Great Manager Is Simpler Than You Think, pre-order it now!)
+(Get Russ’s book: When They Win, You Win: Being a Great Manager Is Simpler Than You Think.)

 Only when you get to know your direct reports well enough to know why they care about their work, what they hope to get out of their careers and where they are in the present moment in time, can you put the right people in the right roles and assign the right projects to the right people.